nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 #.
 Touch the ST25R3911B NFC reader with a Type 2 Tag or Type 4 Tag.
 #.
 Observe the output in the terminal.
    The content of the tag is printed there.
 #.
-After a little delay, the tag can be read again.
+After a short delay, the tag can be read again.

 Dependencies
 ************